 The Lord Jesus would have received much comfort of spirit and inner consolation, had His disciples shown some sympathy in the spiritual battle that Christ had entered.

-There are those that in their self-sufficiency and pride refuse His comfort and peace, His atoning work on Calvary’s cross – where He was wounded for our transgressions, bruised for our iniquities, and when the chastisement of our peace was upon Him; for with His stripes we are healed.
+There are those that, in their self-sufficiency and pride, refuse His comfort and peace, His atoning work on Calvary's Cross where He was wounded for our transgressions, bruised for our iniquities, and the chastisement of our peace was upon Him; for by His stripes we are healed.

-that He would bless those that were poor in spirit, feed the hungry, heal the sick, comfort the afflicted, defeat their hated enemies and set up the prophesised heavenly kingdom of peace and prosperity.
+Jesus was hailed as their long awaited Messiah and the expectation was that He would bless those that were poor in spirit, feed the hungry, heal the sick, comfort the afflicted, defeat their hated enemies, and set up the prophesied heavenly kingdom of peace and prosperity.

 And yet, Isaiah knew that there was a small but faithful remnant that honoured the Lord... and he was instructed to deliver great comfort to those that were set apart unto God.

-They thought they could withstand any scourge; be protected from their enemies false words of comfort and not be swept away by overflowing floodwaters, about which Isaiah warned.
+They thought they could withstand any scourge, be protected from their enemy's false words of comfort, and not be swept away by the overflowing floodwaters about which Isaiah warned.

 Understanding the perplexity in their hearts, the gracious Saviour offered words of compassion and comfort as He compressed His eternal love for them into a brief season, starting with these dear words of reassuring peace, comfort, and tender encouragement, Peace I leave with you.